Contact inhibition: Mechanism

 Contact inhibition is a regulatory mechanism that functions to keep cells growing into a layer one cell thick (a monolayer).
 If a cell has plenty of available substrate space, it replicates rapidly and moves freely.
 This process continues until the cells occupy the entire substratum.
 At this point, normal cells will stop replicating.

 As motile cells come into contact in confluent cultures, they exhibit decreased mobility and mitotic activity over time.
 Exponential growth has been shown to occur between colonies in contact for numerous days, with the inhibition of mitotic activity occurring far later.
 This delay between cell-cell contact and the onset of proliferation inhibition is shortened as the culture becomes more confluent.
 Thus, it may be reasonably concluded that cell-cell contact is an essential condition for contact inhibition of proliferation, but is by itself insufficient for mitotic inhibition.
 In addition to making contact with other cells, the contact-inhibited cells must also be forced to reduce their cell area under the mechanical stress and constraints imposed by surrounding cells.
 Indeed, it has been suggested that mechanical tension acts as an inhibitory signal for mitosis.
-Moreover, it is important to note that such an inhibition of mitotic activity is a local phenomenon; it occurs between a select few cells in a likely heterogeneous culture.
+Such an inhibition of mitotic activity is a local phenomenon; it occurs between a select few cells in a likely heterogeneous culture.